Make Him Feel Welcome with Chic Points

 1 point - Post a comment on his photos

 When FlyingWindows reaches 200 Chic Points, he will be in the Style Council!

-I think a better question is: How do you feel about the reinforcement for such a body type in the modeling industry?posted about 3 years ago
+I think a better question is: How do you feel about the reinforcement for such a body type in the modeling industry?posted over 3 years ago

 Yeah I think it’s great that you don’t hire people who are unheathly, it’s helping the models and society.